Something powerful is happening in Malaysian higher education.

 What are we missing when we only measure what fits inside a transcript?

-If you’re a VP of Academic Affairs, you’ve likely felt the shift: students no longer trust what they don’t understand.
+If you lead academic affairs in higher education, you’ve likely felt the shift: students may no longer trust what they don’t understand.

 Modern higher education marketing strategies must go beyond brochures or open days.
-It's about being clear about the goal, being consistent, and being open about how the school plans, teaches, and the results.
+It's about being clear about the goal, being consistent, and being open about how the institution plans, teaches, and the results.

 Students want to know: